|

 and jazz saxophonist Skerik (Nalgas Sin Carne).

-Martin and Harwood are the brains and
+Martin and Harwood were the brains and

-theirs is a personal take on world-music.
+theirs was a personal take on world-music.

 The all-instrumental Breaking The Ethers (Epic, 1997)